GMT-458-Web-GIS/geogame-Adilhan11/README.md

 });
 ```
 ## Use of Closures
-- Closures are utilized to maintain the state of the game (e.g., score, current city, and remaining time).
-For instance, the timer function retains access to the time variable, even after the game starts, ensuring accurate countdown functionality.
+- In JavaScript, closures allow a function to maintain access to variables in the context in which it is defined.
+This is particularly useful in game development to manage game state (e.g. score, current city, time remaining).
+For example, a counter function can increment its own counter even after the external function has completed, thanks to closure.
+This ensures the correct functioning of in-game counters and timers.

   - Timer Function
  ```javascript
 function updateTimer() {